20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © shogunangel © Σταύρος

-The Palace of Versailles is one of the largest and most opulent castles in the world.
-An excellent example of 18th-century French architecture and art, it is one of the most visited attractions – and castles – in France.
+The Palace of Versailles is one of the world’s largest and most opulent castles.
+An excellent example of 18th-century French architecture and art, it is one of France’s most visited attractions – and castles.

-As one of the most eye-catching features of the Palace Versailles, the Hall of Mirrors measures 73m in length and is comprised of 17 arched windows with each window embellished with 21 individual mirrors… So totally this reflective hallway beams light off 357 mirrors!
+As one of the most eye-catching features of the Palace Versailles, the Hall of Mirrors measures 73m in length and comprises 17 arched windows, each embellished with 21 individual mirrors… So totally, this reflective hallway beams light off 357 mirrors!

 Tulip field in Skagit Valley, USA